An explanation of the terms used in FlyFreely.

 - If your RPA uses a single battery, you can simply create a flight battery set from each battery (it will be a ‘set’ of 1 battery).

-- If your RPA uses multiple batteries, you will need to add each battery and then create flight battery sets consisting of individual batteries.
-You will then record the use of these flight battery sets against your missions.
+- If your RPA uses multiple batteries, you will need to add each battery into the system and then create flight battery sets and add the required batteries to the set.
+When adding individual batteries, select 'Add this battery to a battery set later' as shown below.

-This battery set consists of a pair of TB55 batteries.
+This battery set consists of a pair of TB60 batteries.

 Note that only batteries with a status of Serviceable will be available for use in your missions.